Veterans supported housing: Ryan’s story

-Ryan was one of the first Alabaré Homes for Veterans participants to register for Boots on the Ground North Wales three years ago.
+Ryan was one of the first veterans from our veterans supported housing in North Wales to register for Boots on the Ground.
 Suffering from chronic social anxiety, he struggled to engage, but from small-scale garden sessions and local walks, he is now leading walks and organising surveys.

 “I don’t usually go out much due to social anxiety, but Boots on the Ground allows me to meet new people in a comfortable environment.
 It helps me to stay active and learn a lot about things that interest me.
 It helps me to interact with people and pursue my interests which will hopefully lead to employment soon.”